 Everyone needs a little help from time to time.
 If you, or someone you know, needs nutritional assistance, we can help you locate food assistance programs in your community.

-In America today, people face hunger—that’s 1 in every 6 Americans.
+In America today, 42 million people face hunger—that’s 1 in every 8 Americans.
 We believe that everyone deserves to have enough to eat.
 The Feeding America network exists to help you access the food you need to live a full and healthy life.

 The Feeding America nationwide network of 200 local food banks and 60,000 food pantries and meal programs serve communities across the country.
 Use our locator tool to find the food bank that serves your area.
 Contact your food bank to learn where you can find free food pantries, special food programs for children and seniors, mobile pantry distribution spots, meal programs or other services, such as food assistance after being impacted by disaster.

 Government nutrition assistance programs exist to help you access the nutritious food you need to feed yourself or your family.
 These food assistance programs can help provide free groceries for low-income families, emergency food assistance for at-risk populations, summer meals for children, and more.
 Are you eligible for any of these programs?
 You might be!
 Here are some links and other information that may help you access good food.